CloudFabrix™ Appoints Shailesh Manjrekar as Vice President of AI and Marketing, to Accelerate Go To Market

 RDA Bot Library

-About CloudFabrixä
+About CloudFabrix™

 CloudFabrix is the inventor of Robotic Data Automation Fabric and an AIOps vendor.
 Robotic Data Automation Fabric unifies Observability, AIOps and Automation and is the transformative platform that scales and accelerates digital IT lifecycle planning and autonomous IT operations.
 CloudFabrix empowers IT leaders and operations personnel with AI-powered actionable intelligence to make faster and better decisions.
 CloudFabrix is changing the AIOps game and accelerating IT organization's Autonomous journey.
 For more information, visit https://cloudfabrix.com/